martimyc/Engine/README.md

 - WASD movement speed
 - Zoom speed
 - Rotation sensivility
-- 6 Buttons to focus the camera in the different angles of the object.
+- 6 Buttons to focus the camera in the different angles of the object

 #### Hardware

-- Information about CPU, GPU and versions about 3rd parties.
+- Information about CPU, GPU and versions about 3rd parties

 #### Textures

-- A button in order to empty the textures loaded.
+- A button in order to empty the textures loaded
-- A Add to mesh button to apply the Checkers in the texture.
+- A Add to mesh button to apply the Checkers in the texture
-- A delete button to delete the texture.
+- A delete button to delete the texture

 #### Draw Modes